WangLanxiao/PDA-for-video-caption/README.md

 # PDA-for-video-caption
-We will release the code as soon as possible, please wait.
+We will release the code and best models after acceptance, please wait.

+Dependencies:
+Python 3.7
+Pytorch 1.6

+Dataset:
+MSR-VTT
+MSVD
+VATEX